jmaxsfu/pub607-23/Files.md

 In this way of thinking, the text and its innate structures are of paramount importance, and things like formatting and layout are secondary; they need to be layered onto the underlying text structures.
 This approach is extremely well suited to accessibility, as a single text can be manifest in different formats for different audiences or different contexts.

 The second tradition, largely invented at Xerox PARC in the 1970s, makes page layout primary, and everything else is secondary.
 This tradition begins with "Desktop Publishing" (DTP) leading through word processors and software like PageMaker, QuarkXpress, and InDesign, and reaches its full express in the PDF -- which is a perfect virtual image of a page.
+The goal is "WYSIWYG" -- *what you see is what you get* -- that what you see on the computer screen is what you'll get on the printed page.
 This tradition has been dominant in publishing since around 1990, and it utterly replaced traditional typesetting.

 But the page-first paradigm presents all sorts of difficulties for multiple formats, and especially for accessibility, since the underlying text needs to be extracted from what the software is adapted to: page layout.